celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 }
 ```

-These four functions make use of the `execTransaction` function to test the execution of the `addOwner`, `removeOwner`, `changeThreshold` and `replaceOwner` functions.
+These four functions make use of the `execTransaction` function to test the execution of the `addOwner`, `removeOwner`, `changeThreshold`, and `replaceOwner` functions.
 They will also check if the owner was added, removed, or replaced correctly or if the threshold was changed correctly.

-Since our main **execTransaction** function take a data as argument, it mean we need to encode our function call before sending it.
+As our main `execTransaction` function takes data as an argument, we need to encode our function call before sending it.
 We can do that using the `encodeFunctionData` function from the contract interface.
 This function will encode the function name and the arguments into a data string that can be used to call the function.

-It should now look like this:
+Please ensure the text looks like this:

 ![Add housekeeping helper functions](./images/build_test_helper_part4.png)

-And lastly, we need to export all the helper functions.
-Add the following code at the end of the file:
+Finally, we need to export all the helper functions.
+Please add the following code at the end of the file:

 ```js
 module.exports = {